mastodon/documentation/content/en/user/network.md

 As long as you encounter a person within your app’s user interface, e.g. the web interface on your home server, or your mobile app, you can just click “follow” and you won’t notice a difference if that person is on your server or not.

 However if you come across someone’s public profile hosted on a different server, there’s an obstacle: That server sees you as just another anonymous visitor.
 Not to worry!
-You can simply copy the URL of that profile, or of one of their posts, and then paste that URL into the search function.
+You can copy the URL of that profile, or of one of their posts, and then paste that URL into the search function.

 If you are visiting a public page on another Mastodon site, see [Using Mastodon outside of your site](../external/#interact).